-- Marquette City Commission: second and last Monday of each month at 7 p.m. in the Commission Chambers of City Hall, 300 W. Baraga Ave., Marquette.
+- Marquette City Commission: every other Monday at 6 p.m. in the Commission Chambers of City Hall, 300 W. Baraga Ave., Marquette.

 - Visit http://www.mqtcty.org/government.html to see list of advisory boards, committees, and authorities, and find out their meeting times

 City of Ishpeming Opportunity: